European History

 trgerard@comcast.net

 My name is Susie Gerard, and I am a National Board certified teacher in adolescent and young adult social studies.
 I have been teaching AP European History for Spokane Public Schools for over 35 years, both in the brick and mortar classroom at Lewis & Clark High School and in the virtual classroom for Spokane Virtual Learning.
+Currently, I am teaching the course for Spokane Virtual Learning and serving as the district Secondary Social Studies Coordinator.

 I have been an AP European History exam reader since 1996 and over the years have served as a question leader, a table leader, and a sample selector.
 I am a College Board endorsed presenter and have taught AP workshops and summer institutes since 1998.
 I have written curriculum modules for the College Board, along with teachers’ manuals and review guides for several publishers.

-Currently, I am a member of the AP European History Test Development Committee, the AP European History Course Audit Scoring Guide Development Committee, and the AP European History Instructional Design Team.
+I am a member of the AP European History Test Development Committee, the AP European History Course Audit Scoring Guide Development Committee, and the AP European History Instructional Design Team.
 I am also the chairperson of the History Academic Advisory Committee and a member of the College Board Academic Advisory Council.

 I am passionate about helping every student succeed and received both the Spokane Public Schools Distinguished Teacher Award and the Spokane Public Schools Equity Award for promoting racial and cultural equity and for encouraging more students to challenge themselves in AP classes at my school.
 I am excited about the opportunities that AP European History can provide to students, and I am very much looking forward to working with you this summer!